h01ger/piuparts/README.txt

 * "chroot-tgz" is the name of the file the slave should use for the tarball to keep the chroot for the basic install/purge testing.
 If the tarball doesn't exist, the slave creates it.

 * "upgrade-test-distros" is the space delimited list of distributions the slave should use for testing upgrades between distributions (i.e., Debian versions).
-Currently, "etch lenny sid" is a good choice.
+Currently, "lenny squeeze sid" is a good choice.
 Make this empty if you do not want to run upgrade tests.

 * "upgrade-test-chroot-tgz" is the name of the file the slave should use for the tarball to keep the chroot for the first distribution in upgrade-test-distros.
 If the file does not exist, the slave creates it.